Ubuntu desktop setup steps

 All VirtualBox upgrades and installs

 To update/get the extension pack, go File -> "Check for Updates...", and this will check you have the latest virtualbox and also install/update the extensions.
+Take all the defaults.
 Enter password if prompted.

 After upgrading from a previous version, to update each guest's VirtualBox drivers, do this after the Guest has started: